Selliott456/project-4/README.md

     db.session.commit()
 ```

-Here is an example of code that i am proud of - this is a segment of the User Model that involves a many to many relationship with other users -
+Here is a segment of the User Model that involves a many to many relationship with other users -

 ```python
 class User(db.Model, BaseModel):